hazelcast/hazelcast/docs/design/merge/01-merge-changes.md

 - the extension modules were kept under `extensions/*`, keeping the groupId and artifactId coordinates, this makes it easy for existing users to migrate.
-- `examples` modules were deleted, they will be merged with imdg example, which are stored in a separate repository TODO new examples repository
+- `examples` modules were deleted, they will be merged with imdg example, which are stored in a separate repository at https://github.com/hazelcast/hazelcast-code-samples/
 - `hazelcast-jet-sql` module was merged into `hazelcast-sql` module (this actually happened after the merge, but for users it is indistinguishable).`